michael105/bitsort/README.md

 Firstly, the algorithm utilizes the "test" instruction.
 This instruction tests a selectable bit of an address in memory.
-Surprisingly, this instruction is cheap in terms of cpu cycles on most architectures.
+The instruction is surprisingly cheap in terms of cpu cycles on most architectures.
 (Compare, e.g., aigner)
-For most cpu's the instruction needs 1/3 cpu cycles, INDEPENDENT of the operator (register or memory) Other sorting implementations either do a cmp, or copy the memory data into a register - both cases are slower than test.
+For most cpu's the instruction needs 1/3 cpu cycles, INDEPENDENT of the operator (register or memory).
+Other sorting implementations either do a cmp, or copy the data from memory into a register - both cases are slower than test.